 PAHO calls for boosting hospital capacity to cope with COVID-19 surge

-WASHINGTON, United States (CMC) — Director of the Pan American health Organization, (PAHO), Dr Carissa Etienne, on Wednesday urged countries in the Americas, including the Caribbean, to issue clear guidance to protect communities and act to boost hospital capacity in affected areas.
+WASHINGTON, DC, United States (CMC) — Director of the Pan American Health Organization (PAHO) Dr Carissa Etienne on Wednesday urged countries in the Americas, including the Caribbean, to issue clear guidance to protect communities and act to boost hospital capacity in affected areas.

 The Dominican-born PAHO official said that the Americas has been experiencing “the highest levels of COVID-19 cases since the start of the pandemic” with more than 753,000 deaths and over 28.5 million cases reported.